 Readers Question: What is the difference between a recession and deflation?

-Since the second world war, recessions have not led to deflation – just a lower inflation rate.
-The last two recessions were caused by attempts to reduce a high inflation rate.
+Since the second world war, recessions have generally not led to deflation – just a lower inflation rate.
+The two recessions of 1980 and 1991 were caused by attempts to reduce a high inflation rate.

 In 2009, there was a brief period of deflation (using RPI method)

 For a short-time in May 2008, the RPI (which includes the cost of interest payments) became negative – deflation.
 But, this deflation did not last very long.